wireapp/.github/.github/pull_request_template.md

 _Attachments like images, videos, etc. (drag and drop in the text box)_

 ----
-#### PR Post Submission Checklist for internal contributors
+#### PR Post Submission Checklist for internal contributors (Optional)

  - [ ] Wire's Github Workflow has automatically linked the PR to a JIRA issue
 ----
 #### PR Post Merge Checklist for internal contributors

- - [ ] If any soft of configuration variable was introducted by this PR, it has been added to the relevant documents and the CI jobs have been updated.
+ - [ ] If any soft of configuration variable was introduced by this PR, it has been added to the relevant documents and the CI jobs have been updated.
 ----